 - The Triangle of Relevance: Angie Schottmuller shares a content strategy principle incorporating three angles – business interest, user interest, and time significance – to maximize relevance and magnetize content, creating user action.

-For more tools and ideas that will help facilitate all your content marketing efforts, read CMI’s Content Marketing Playbook.
+For more tools and ideas that will help facilitate all your content marketing efforts, read CMI’s Building the Perfect Content Marketing Mix.

 Cover image via Bigstock